 - Check that the robot has not run into anything.
-Keep in mind that the function that has set of the alarm does not necessarily need to be the function causing the trouble originally. - Check that the margins to the surroundings are sufficient - Check that moving parts are not damaged - Check that the telescope motor is working. - Check that the telescope zero position sensor are working - Check that the functions are initialized properly
+Keep in mind that the function that has set of the alarm does not necessarily need to be the function causing the trouble originally. - Check that the margins to the surroundings are sufficient - Check that moving parts are not damaged - Check that the telescope motor is working - Check that the brake unit is working properly - Check that the telescope zero position sensor are working - Check that the functions are initialized properly - Check the condition of the sliding plates and that they are mounted correctly with washers